sarrost/trie-cli/README.md

 ```

 Reads words from plaintext file `trie.txt` and inserts all words found into
 trie.
-Attempt to remove word `recess` from trie.
+Attempt to add word 'love' to the trie and remove word 'recess' from trie.
 Finally saves all words in trie
 back to `trie.txt` and print all words to terminal.
 ```bash
     $ ./trie.py -a love -r hatred -l